2026-2

 The BrightWork 365 business unit setup for Security and Access can divide access into a Confidential Projects and a Contoso Projects hierarchy.
 Further business units can then be created to minimize access and more easily manage restrictions, as required.

-The high-level steps to implement (further details down below):
+The high-level steps to implement (further details in other article sections below):

 - Create business units and a business unit hierarchy.